Frequently Asked Questions (FAQ)

 Attendance Highly Encouraged !

-FREE Orientation meetings are held for Tour cyclists.
-Meetings take place each half hour at Expo/Packet Pick-Up and present important information about route conditions, updated cautions as well as offer safe cycling tips.
+FREE Safety/Orientation meetings are held for Tour cyclists to learn about the route and other important event information.
+Meetings last about 20 minutes and take place each half hour at Expo/Packet Pickup and present important information about route conditions, updated cautions as well as offer safe cycling tips.
+First meeting is at 10:00am, last meeting starts at 7:30pm.

-Visit the Platinum page to learn how to qualify for platinum designation.
-Two meetings for pre-qualified cyclists will be held at Expo/Packet Pick Up.
+This is a pre-qualified designation that allows fast/experienced cyclists to line up in front on ride day.
+Lean how to qualify and requirements for platinum designation here..
+The mandatory meeting for pre-qualified cyclists will be held at Expo/Packet Pickup.
 Details on the platinum designation page.

 Each year the event is dedicated to a special person who has made significant contributions to the bicycling community.
 Please visit this link to learn more.